atteraisanen/PlanBuddy/README.md

 # Setup Instructions

-Create two separate .env files, one inside the client folder and the other inside the server folder client .env
+Create two separate .env files, one inside the client folder and the other inside the server folder.

+client .env
 ```env
 REACT_APP_API_URL=URL_TO_API